-Sometimes prospective tenants are asked for a deposit of more than the equivalent of one month’s rent, but this is uncommon, and if you are prepared to consider it, make very sure that it is in fact for a refundable deposit, rather than a non-refundable agent’s administration charge, or contract fee, or “finder’s fee”.
+Sometimes prospective tenants are asked for a deposit of more than the equivalent of one month’s rent, but this is uncommon, and if you are prepared to consider it, make very sure that it is in fact for a refundable deposit, rather than a non-refundable charge imposed by an agent, perhaps called a contract fee, or “finder’s fee”.
 If the landlord is a legal entity or business, indeed, such administration or contract fees must be paid by them rather than the tenant, though this is not the case where an owner is a private individual.
 Note too that some landlords ask for a bond as a security guarantee in addition to a deposit, and under the law this bond may not be of a value greater than two months’ rent.
-Be aware that although many agents are honourable, but some are not, so it is only safe to proceed on the grounds that your agent may not be so.
-What fees are “fair” or acceptable is of course for each prospective tenant to decide for themself, but in any case, it is essential to determine the nature of all monies handed over, and for them to be specifically identified in the contract, along with the fact that they are refundable.
+Be aware that although many agents are honourable, some are not, so it is only safe to proceed on the grounds that your agent may not be so.
+What fees are “fair” or acceptable is naturally for each prospective tenant to decide for themself, but in any case, it is essential to determine the nature of all monies handed over, and for the amounts to be specifically identified in the contract, along with the fact that they are refundable.
 Needless to say, it is essential to get specific and clearly identifiable receipts for all monies handed over, whether deposit or monthly rental payments.